 What is OSIRIS, and what is it used for?

-OSIRIS is the student information system (SIS) in use at the University of Twente.
+OSIRIS is the Student Information System (SIS) in use at the University of Twente.
 All information regarding enrolment, study progress and payments by students is registered in OSIRIS.
-OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment Blackboard and Mobility Online.
+OSIRIS is also connected to various other systems in use at the UT, such as the national enrolment application Studielink, the digital learning environment CANVAS and Mobility Online.

-OSIRIS is used both by students and employees of supporting services.
+OSIRIS is used both by students and employees.

 Students register for courses and minor programmes in OSIRIS and can view notes their study advisor leaves for them.